Semester Slump: The Thing In Itself

 My Dear Son was able to opt out of CAHSEE the first year of its enforcement because it was already being LITIGATED.
 My younger Dear Daughter was not so lucky to escape the clutches of the educrats.

 As a Home-Schooling Mom, I dutifully drove her to the designated Testing Facility — a Baptist Church, of all places!
 I do find it interesting that the religious bigots in Education-Land often use churches for their nefarious means whenever it helps them.

-When I picked up my Home-Schooling Daughter 3 hours later, she quietly entered the vehicle.
+I car-picked up my Home-Schooling Daughter 3 hours later (after I used that huge chunk of time for Spring Cleaning).
+She quietly entered the vehicle.
 I paused for a few moments, and then I somewhat hesitatingly asked:

 “What is that odd odor?”